 We meet U.S. Army Brig.
 Gen. Bonner Fellers (Matthew Fox), a Japanese expert.
 His boss, supreme commander of the occupying forces, Gen. Douglas MacArthur (Tommy Lee Jones)—he of the general’s hat, aviator shades, and overly elongated corncob pipe—hands Fellers the job.

 The decision that Fellers has to make is whether or not Emperor Hirohito should be hanged as a war criminal.
 Fellers is acutely aware of the necessity of handling the case with kid gloves, since one false move or hasty decision incriminating the emperor could spark an uprising, not to mention a huge, lengthy, expensive occupation.
 He’s given ten days to figure it all out.
 Ten.

-Konoe says, “Your bombs turned our children into shadows on the wall.”
-He recites a Tanka poem that the emperor wrote, in all its solemn operatic grandeur.
+With time running out, Fellers sets up an interview with Teizaburo Sekiya (Isao Natsuyagi), a member of the Privy Council.
+Sekiya, like Konoe, does not give any evidence to exonerate the emperor.
+He instead recites a tanka poem that the emperor wrote, in all its Japanese solemn and operatic grandeur.
 He bows.
-We feel the spirit of Shinto.
-We learn that if one understands devotion, loyalty, and obedience, one understands the ancient warrior code of Japan.
+It is reiterated that if one understands devotion, loyalty, and obedience, one understands the ancient warrior code of Japan.